 - (i) the results of its own checks to the heads of the functions and/or processes if the activities give rise to aspects requiring improvement.
-In this case, it will be necessary for the SB to obtain from the process managers a plan of actions, with relevant timing, for the implementation of activities susceptible to improvement, as well as the result of such implementation; - (ii) report to the directors or the Board of Directors any behaviour/actions that are not in line with the Model in order to: - a) acquire from the directors or the Board of Directors all the elements for making any communications to the structures responsible for the evaluation and application of disciplinary sanctions; - b) give indications for the removal of the deficiencies in order to avoid the recurrence of the event.
+In this case, it will be necessary for the SB to obtain from the process managers a plan of actions, with relevant timing, for the implementation of activities susceptible to improvement, as well as the result of such implementation; - (ii) report to Sole Director any behaviour/actions that are not in line with the Model in order to: - a) acquire from Sole Director all the elements for making any communications to the structures responsible for the evaluation and application of disciplinary sanctions; - b) give indications for the removal of the deficiencies in order to avoid the recurrence of the event.